-This Plan has evolved through an collaborative process between Council, key stakeholders and the Mount Waverley community.
+This Plan has evolved through collaborative process between Council, key stakeholders and the Mount Waverley community.
 The key steps in the process included;

-- Development of specialist technical reports relating to economic, social and community needs, transport and movement and urban design. - Preparation of a Background Report which summarised the key findings of each technical assessment and identified the key issues and opportunities the Structure Plan should address. - Development of a Discussion Paper, which through a series of stakeholder workshops, summarised the key issues, challenges, opportunities, and introduced a vision for future growth for the Centre - Engagement on the Discussion Paper including a Listening Post held in the Centre, an online survey and the opportunity for people to provide written feedback on the Discussion Paper. - The Draft Structure Plan builds on the feedback from all prior engagement activities.
-The release of this Draft Plan for public comment is a key milestone in the project.
-It provides further opportunity for the community and key stakeholders to give their feedback on the proposals outlined in this document.
+- Development of specialist technical reports relating to economic, social and community needs, transport and movement and urban design. - Preparation of a Background Report which summarised the key findings of each technical assessment and identified the key issues and opportunities the Structure Plan should address. - Development of a Discussion Paper, which through a series of stakeholder workshops, summarised the key issues, challenges, opportunities, and introduced a vision for future growth for the Centre - Engagement on the Discussion Paper including a Listening Post held in the Centre, an online survey and the opportunity for people to provide written feedback on the Discussion Paper. - The Structure Plan builds on the feedback from all engagement activities.
+A Draft Plan was released for public comment.
+The community and key stakeholders provided their feedback on the proposals outlined in this document through a range of formats.
+The key messages heard were reviewed and integrated into the final Plan.